scraed/CharacteristicGuidanceWebUI/README.md

 4. If convergence is not reached:
    - Increment the `Max Num.
 Characteristic Iteration` to allow for additional iterations.
    - Should convergence still not occur, raise the `Regularization Strength` and `Regularization Range Over Time` for increased regularization.
-5. To address abrupt changes in the plotted content (commonly due to unconverged steps):
+5. To address abrupt changes in the plotted content during sampling (commonly due to unconverged steps):
    - Increase the `Reuse Correction of Previous Iteration` to mitigate this issue.

-### Compatibility
+## Compatibility

 This extension is currently incompatible with ControlNet, as the integration of ControlNet and characteristic guidance remains an open problem (which I am investigating).
 Known issues include: